bytebase/bytebase.com/content/blog/planetscale-vs-neon.md

 ![vitess-user](/content/blog/planetscale-vs-neon/vitess-user.webp)

 Shared-storage architecture requires more engineering effort to make the logical SPOF storage component fault tolerant.
-Neon covers some in [its architecture decisions](https://neon.tech/blog/architecture-decisions-in-neon).
+Neon details the work in [its architecture decisions](https://neon.tech/blog/architecture-decisions-in-neon).

 As a database trailblazing new architecture, Neon's advantage is it sits on a solid foundation.
 PostgreSQL itself is rock solid and fully transactional.
 Neon's Pageserver approach also aligns perfectly with the WAL-based logging in PostgreSQL.
-Neon is also able to use a [modern system language](https://www.rust-lang.org/) to implement its storage layer.
+Neon is also able to use Rust, a more suitable system language to implement its storage layer.

 ## Scalability